v13j0/cookunity-challenge/README.md

 - The frontend is implemented using **Next.js** and **TypeScript**.
 - Uses **Tailwind CSS** for styling.
 - The frontend interacts with the backend API to fetch and add card data.
-- Implements a card cache context for efficient data management.
 - Features a responsive design for various screen sizes.
 - Includes components for displaying individual cards and a list of cards.
-- Provides forms for adding new cards.
+- Includes a route with a form to add new cards (/add)
 - Utilizes Next.js routing for navigation between pages.

 ## Prerequisites